Hou Jing: Control of Liang emperors

 Meanwhile, Ren continued to advance west, intending to attack Xiao Yi, but was repelled by Xiao Yi's general Xu Wensheng (徐文盛).
 Hou personally led troops to aid Ren, leaving Wang Wei in charge of Jiankang.
 While Hou was away from Jiankang, Emperor Wu's grandson Xiao Huili (蕭會理) the Prince of Nankang organized a plot to overthrow Wang Wei.
 The plot was discovered, and Wang Wei put Xiao Huili and his confederates to death.
 Wang Wei could not show that Emperor Jianwen was involved, but both Hou and Wang Wei became increasingly suspicious of Emperor Jianwen from this point on, and very few officials dared to visit the emperor.

 In spring 551, Western Wei put Ru'nan under siege, and after capturing it, put Xiao Guan to death.
 Meanwhile, Xu counterattacked against Ren, and Hou again led troops to reinforce Ren, this time carrying Emperor Jianwen's crown prince Xiao Daqi as hostage.
 Xu initially had success against Hou, but in summer 551, Hou surprised Xu by bypassing him and making a surprise attack on Jiangxia, capturing it and seizing the general Bao Quan (鮑泉) and Xiao Yi's son Xiao Fangzhu (蕭方諸), eventually putting them to death in cruel manners.
 Xu's forces collapsed.
 Xu was forced to regroup at Baling (巴陵, in modern Yueyang, Hunan), and Wang Sengbian took over command of Xiao Yi's forces there.
 Hou, instead of attacking Xiao Yi's headquarters at Jiangling directly, put Baling under siege but was unable to capture it, and his food supplies began to run low.
 Soon, he was forced to withdraw, and his forces collapsed.
 Ren was captured, while Song Zixian and Ding He (丁和), both major generals as well, were killed.
 Hou fled back to Jiankang, and Xiao Yi retook control of Jiangxia.
 Soon, with Wang Sengbian aided by another general, Chen Baxian, Xunyang fell to Xiao Yi's forces as well.

 Hou began to believe that his days might be numbered, and he wanted to become emperor in his remaining days.
-Meanwhile, Wang Wei, who believed that Hou was spending too much time with the Princess Liyang and ignoring the important matters, tried to get him to change his ways, but this drew the princess' ire.
-Wang Wei, believing that the Princess Liyang would eventually persuade Hou to harm him, instead advised Hou to remove Emperor Jianwen to show off his authority.
+Meanwhile, Wang Wei, who believed that Hou was spending too much time with Princess Liyang and ignoring important matters, tried to get him to change his ways, but this drew the princess' ire.
+Wang Wei, believing that Princess Liyang would eventually persuade Hou to harm him, instead advised Hou to remove Emperor Jianwen to show off his authority.
 Hou agreed, and in fall 551, he removed Emperor Jianwen and put the sons of Emperor Jianwen under his control, including Xiao Daqi, to death.
-He made Xiao Tong's grandson Xiao Dong the Prince of Yuzhang emperor.
-Two months later, he put the former emperor to death.
+He made Xiao Tong's grandson Xiao Dong, Prince of Yuzhang, to be emperor.
+Two months later, he put Xiao Tong to death.
+Meanwhile, Hou was preparing to take the throne.
+He had Xiao Dong bestow him the nine bestowments.